1986

 food as retribution ..."[34]

-A Question Of Time was the first promo to be directed by Anton Corbijn,
+A Question of Time was the first promo to be directed by Anton Corbijn,

 who would change their image in a drastic way.
 With Corbijn the band lost their